jeverduzco/verduzco-me/content/en/legal/privacy.md

 In this sense, compliance with current regulations on personal data protection is guaranteed, as reflected in the **Ley Federal de Protección de Datos Personales en Posesión de los Particulares de los Estados Unidos Mexicanos.**

-The purpose of the **Website** (www.verduzco.me) is the following: to provide public information on services and articles of interest.
+The purpose of the **Website** (verduzco.me) is the following: to provide public information on services and articles of interest.

 ## Identity of the responsible